davidr-io/davidr-io.github.io/_drafts/fd.md

 ##### **Introduction:**
 Hello, my name is David.
 I am a senior Computer Science student who, like most who will probably read this, spend way too much time on computers.
 I have found myself increasingly interested in research and take way too many notes to not have somewhere to share them with the world.
 I think it's time to create somewhere to talk about these things that excite me with hopes that they will excite you, too.
-Enough about me, but if you'd like to connect, please add me on LinkedIn.
+Enough about me, but if you'd like to connect, feel free to add me on LinkedIn.
 Today I am going to do a writeup on a fairly easy room from [pwnable](https://pwnable.kr).
 I did this room toward the beginning of this summer and I personally really enjoyed the bite (or byte) sized challenge it offered.
 Without further ado,

 ##### **Challenge Description**:
 This room is designed to be a perfect introduction (or refresher) to file descriptors in Linux.
 In a nutshell, a file descriptor is a small, unsigned integer that uniquely identifies an open file within a process.
 As you probably know, everything in Linux is treated as a file, including our beloved stdin and stdout.